 There is also a newcomer award for prospective, professional photographers under 25.
 Copyright remains the photographer’s.

-Monochrome Awards competition is open to professional and amateur photographers using all forms of black and white photography.
+One of the only photo competitions specifically for black-and-white imagery, the Monochrome Awards are open to both professional and amateur photographers.
 Anyone over 18 can enter and there’s no limit to the number of individual images you can submit.

 The overall winner of the professional section gets a $2,000 cash prize, the title ‘Monochrome Photographer of the Year’ and their work showcased in the online winners’ gallery and an annual book.
 The winner of the amateur section gets $1,000 and the title ‘Monochrome Discovery of the Year’ plus their work showcased in the online gallery and book.
 Copyright remains the photographer’s.